initbiz/cumuluscore-plugin/README.md

 If you want to filter content on one page so that only a cluster that has access to this and that feature can see this use `canEnterFeature` twig function described below.

 ### Repositories
+In Cumulus we decided to use repositories to access data from DB.

+That is because we had problems with models using models using models and problems with organization of methods appeared.
+Of course under the hood there are typical Eloquent models, so if you want to use them go ahead.

+**ClusterRepository**

 What is more if you want to get current cluster's data somewhere in your code, then you may like the method from clusterRepository:

 use Initbiz\CumulusCore\Repositories\ClusterRepository;